StackTactician/smart-monke/posts/genesis.md

 Eric Froemling did it.
 The Rain World developer did it.
 Nothing says I can't... if we conveniently ignore my severe lack of skill, experience, discipline, and occasionally, common sense.

 Anyway, I'm somewhere in the Rust Book.
 Chapter... something.
 I've lost count.
-I can kind of see why Rustaceans behave like members of a cult now.
+I still don't see why Rustaceans behave like cultists, but maybe I will, with time.

 So, what have I learned so far?

 1. **The borrow checker.** One big motherfucker, but I'd still take it over `malloc` and `calloc` any day.
 (Disclaimer: this opinion is highly subject to change.)

 2. **Structs, enums, and traits.** I've done a bit of OOP in Python before, and that's probably the only thing stopping this from feeling like completely uncharted territory.
-It's still uncharted—just, like, 98% instead of 100%.
+It's still uncharted; just, like, 98% instead of 100%.

 3. **Basic Rust syntax.** Enough to write a CLI dungeon crawler.
 It's not a very good dungeon crawler.
 It's even less fun.
 But it has a game loop, so by the ordained laws of CS, it's a game.